A First Time Buyer's guide to Mortgages

 • For example, if a £250,000 mortgage paid off over 25 years has a 5% interest rate, the total amount paid over the 25 years will be nearly £440,000 (£190,000 of which is interest).

-• This interest rate affects the monthly repayment amount; a higher rate means higher monthly payments.
+• This interest rate affects the monthly repayment amount.
+A higher rate means higher monthly payments.

 • For example, taking the same mortgage as above, the monthly repayments would be approximately £1,460.
 If the interest rate halved to 2.5%, the monthly repayments would be approximately £1,120.